Data entry jobs from home help you supplement your income. You can find work for tasks like coding, transcribing, and typing.

 They offer a service called double key verification.
 This involves two different people checking each piece of work for quality control.

 Like any data entry company, they love error-free work.
-Nevertheless, if something happens to slip through the cracks, someone should catch it before it gets back to the client.
+Nevertheless, if something slips through the cracks, someone should catch it before it gets back to the client.

 Would you like to work as a transcriptionist from the comfort of your home?
-Scribie is a legitimate resource to find both audio and visual transcription jobs.
+If so, Scribie is a legitimate source to find audio and visual transcription jobs.

 Like other sites, you must complete an application and test to find work.
 If you pass, they’ll hire you.
-If not, they tell you where you need to improve and can retake the test.
+If not, they tell you where you need to improve so that you can retake the test.

 After passing the test, you’re able to select jobs from their listings section.
 You then have two hours to complete the job.

-If you consistently produce high-quality work, Scribie upgrades you to a reviewer.
+If you consistently produce high-quality work, Scribie upgrades you to a reviewer, proofreader, or quality control (QC).
 This opens up more transcription opportunities and higher pay.

-You might prefer this income idea as an alternative to traditional data entry clerk jobs.
+You might prefer this income idea as an alternative to a traditional data entry job.

 Working Solutions specializes in helping companies outsource call center jobs, but they also hire individuals for remote data entry jobs.

 According to their site, you must complete an initial application to become an agent.
-Expect the application to take 15 minutes to complete.
-Then, you will hear back within two weeks.
+Expect the application and assessments to take up to 45 minutes to complete.
+Then, you will hear back within 24 hours.

 If you are fluent in French or Spanish, Working Solutions offers translation opportunities that allow you to maximize your income potential.